-Traditional APM models have relied upon the intelligence of the administrator.
+Traditional application performance monitoring (APM) models have relied upon the intelligence of the administrator.

 The awareness of the underlying deployment would follow a mental model of causality with a limited number of parameters affecting the outcome.
 The administrator would know that a request for action generated by a system, or person would correspond to an associated transaction, several times resulting in a known multi-tiered model.

-At the occurrence of an alert, such as a JVM memory warning, or decline in qps of a high throughput system, action paths would originate from the admin, to support teams and end at the developers.
+At the occurrence of an alert, such as a JVM memory warning, or decline in queries per second (QPS) of a high throughput system, action paths would originate from the admin, to support teams and end at the developers.
 Needless to point out the larger the system, the larger the instrumentation required to monitor the numerous parameters.
 The resolution would be equally complex or simple depending upon the actual event.

 The role of such administration has changed with what has now happened in this new world of distributed systems, particularly with Hadoop based Big Data Deployments.